Back to all guides

 tiny timeline

 Keep the side flip away from the center gutter unless it is very small.
-Outer edges are easier to open, easier to trim, and less likely to fight the way the journal closes.
+Outer edges are easier to open, easier to size before attachment, and less likely to fight the way the journal closes.

 Top Flip Memo